spring-jdbc-crud/simplejdbcmapper/README.md

 A library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations by making them less verbose.
 Use it as needed and keep using JdbcTemplate/JdbcClient for other functionality.

 Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD.
-For custom queries which retrieve mapped objects, you can use row mappers like Spring's BeanPropertyRowMapper/SimplePropertyRowMapper or the framework's EntityRowMapper to get the results without writing custom row mappers.
+Provides helper methods to populate relationships from custom queries.

 [Javadoc](https://spring-jdbc-crud.github.io/simplejdbcmapper/javadoc/index.html) | [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper) | [Dzone Article](https://dzone.com/articles/using-simplejdbcmapper-with-spring)